iarsystems/modern-workflow/README.md

 ### Via Evaluation Token
 Alternatively, it is possible to use a time-limited Evaluation Token provided by IAR.
-1. Inside the Dev Container, choose Terminal/New Terminal and enter the following:
+1. In your host environment, set the following variable:
 ```bash
 export IAR_LMS_BEARER_TOKEN=<the-evaluation-token-you-received>
 ```
+2. From within your Dev Container, access the command pallete and select "Dev Containers: Rebuild Container".

-2. It should now be possible to build the project using the IAR Build Tools.
+It should now be possible to build the project using the IAR Build Tools.

 ## Summary
 Dev Containers simplify bootstrapping the whole development environment with the IAR Build Tools in Visual Studio Code.